ianherri/ianherri.github.io/README.md

 The working directory is stored in the branch gh-pages.
 Work with that directory as normal.

-To deploy, run npm run deploy.
+To deploy, run `npm run deploy`.
 This will build the app and push it to the main branch.

 ## Recommended IDE Setup